-A debit card can be processed as either a signature or PIN-based transaction, and your business will incur different charges depending on which method you use.
+A debit card can be processed as either a signature or PIN-based transaction and your business will incur different charges depending on which method you use.

-- Signature debit / offline debit
+- Signature Debit / Offline Debit

-- PIN debit / online debit
+- PIN Debit / Online Debit

 - Which method is cheaper?

-Depending on which card brand’s logo is on the debit card, Visa, MasterCard or Discover’s interchange fees are used to determine the charge for a signature debit transaction.
+Depending on which card brand’s logo is on the debit card, Visa, Mastercard or Discover’s interchange fees are used to determine the charge for a signature debit transaction.

 In the case of a PIN debit transaction, the debit network through which the transaction is routed will determine the charge for the transaction.

-Signature debit transactions are less expensive than PIN debit for businesses with smaller average tickets.
+As noted in the introduction to this article, signature debit transactions are less expensive than PIN debit for businesses with smaller average tickets.
 PIN debit transactions are less expensive for businesses with larger average tickets.

 For example, Interlink’s current network fees are 0.80% plus a $0.185 transaction fee.
 If we add Interlinks’s network fee to the processor’s markup, we arrive at a total fee of 0.80% plus a $0.305 transaction fee.

 The Durbin Amendment has caused the card brands to create two sets of fees: one for regulated card-issuing banks, and another for unregulated card-issuing banks.
-To learn more about the Durbin Amendment's impact on your business and your charges, check out our article and the pre/post Durbin debit charge calculator.

 Business owners debate the pros and cons of Durbin, but it’s important to know how it affects your business.
 A downside to the amendment is its effect on businesses with small average transactions – those under $10.
 Because many consumers use debit cards for small transactions and many debit cards are subject to the regulated debit interchange rate, the 21 cent transaction fee takes a proportionally larger bite of the total.